Greece Photography Essay a cover image of Naxos Greece

 Culture, History and Civilization

-There really is no getting through Greece without happening upon ancient ruins.
-Whether it’s the Acropolis in Athens, Apollo’s gate in Naxos, or the archeological ruins of Skarkos on the island of Ios, I found myself immersed in ancient civilizations.
+There really is no way to get through Greece without stepping upon ancient ruins.
+Whether it’s the Acropolis in Athens, Apollo’s Gate in Naxos, or the archeological ruins of Skarkos on the island of Ios, I found myself immersed in ancient civilizations.
 They drew me in, created an itch to learn more, and offered an understanding of the varied layers that exist throughout the country.

 A close up of the Parthenon in Athens, Greece